Geppetto: Disney version

-Geppetto, as seen in the 1940 Disney film.

 In the 1940 Disney animated film, Geppetto is introduced as a shopkeeper finishing Pinocchio.
 Before falling asleep, Geppetto wishes upon on a star for Pinocchio to become a real boy.
 During the night, the Blue Fairy grants Geppetto's wish.
 The next day, he sends Pinocchio on his first day of school.
 On his way, Pinocchio meets Honest John and Gideon, who convince him to join Stromboli's puppet show instead, and then to go to Pleasure Island.
 When Pinocchio returns home, he finds the shop empty and full of dust and cobwebs, and learns from a letter by the Blue Fairy that Geppetto, venturing out to sea to rescue Pinocchio from Pleasure Island, had been swallowed by Monstro (a whale-like variation of The Terrible Dogfish).
 Determined to rescue his father, Pinocchio reunites with Geppetto and his pets inside Monstro, where Pinocchio burns spare furniture to choke their captor into releasing them.
 This done, Monstro pursues them to the coast, where Pinocchio pulls Geppetto to safety, but himself falls senseless.
 While Geppetto mourns Pinocchio at home, the Blue Fairy revives Pinocchio, and makes him human.

 Geppetto appeared the following year in the short All Together (1942), made for the Canadian government.

 Disney's version of Geppetto has also made appearances in House of Mouse as well as in the Kingdom Hearts series of video games in the "Monstro" world.
 The character also made a cameo appearance alongside Pinocchio in the episode "Wonders of the Deep" of the Mickey Mouse TV show.

 Tom Hanks plays Geppetto in the 2022 live-action/CGI adaptation of the film.
 This version was shown to have a son who died.

 Russian version

 In the 1936 Soviet book adaptation The Golden Key, or the Adventures of Buratino by Aleksey Nikolayevich Tolstoy, the character based on Geppetto is named Papa Carlo.
 He is an elderly organ grinder who lives in a tiny closet under a staircase, containing nothing but a painted fireplace on a piece of canvas.
 His barrel organ had long been broken, forcing him to survive on odd jobs.
 His only friend is Giuseppe the Blue Nose, an aging and perpetually drunk carpenter (based on Mastro Antonio), who gives Carlo a sentient log that he later carves into Buratino.
 Tolstoy likely used Carlo and Giuseppe as a satirical depiction of Russian theater practitioners Konstantin Stanislavski and Vladimir Nemirovich-Danchenko, respectively.

 In the 1959 animated adaptation of the book, Papa Carlo was voiced by Yevgeny Vesnik, while in the 1975 live-action adaptation, he was portrayed by Nikolai Grinko.
+In the 2026 remake, he was played by Aleksandr Yatsenko.